Mariners acquire Gallardo from Baltimore for Seth Smith

 Seattle is hoping Gallardo can revert to that past form.
 Prior to his one season with the Orioles, Gallardo had made at least 30 starts in seven straight seasons and had an ERA under 4.00 in six of those seven years.
 Gallardo's contract has an $11 million salary this year and includes a $13 million team option for 2018 with a $2 million buyout.

+''I started my normal offseason program, started working out three weeks after the season is over and trying to get stronger,'' said Gallardo, who has yet to decide if he'll pitch for Mexico in the World Baseball Classic. ''I'm doing all the work I can do to prepare myself.''

 The cost for Seattle was significant but fills Baltimore's need for another corner outfielder.
-Smith was one of Seattle's more consistent hitters during his two seasons and was expected to be a platoon outfielder for them again thus year.
+Smith was one of Seattle's more consistent hitters during his two seasons and was expected to be a platoon outfielder for them again this year.
 While he hit only .248 and .249 in his two seasons with Seattle, he had an on-base percentage of .330 and .342 in both of those seasons.

+''We dealt from an area of surplus,'' Baltimore vice president of baseball operations Dan Duquette said. ''We had six starters to fill an area of need, and that was left-handed hitting, on-base capability and an outfielder.
+So we like the trade from that perspective.
+We re-allocated some of our resources and in the process we strengthened our team.''

 Last season, Smith appeared in 137 games and had 16 home runs and a career-high 63 RBIs.
 He was also Seattle's best hitter with runners in scoring position, hitting .326 in those situations.

 Smith is due $7 million in 2017 and can become a free agent after the season.
+Baltimore will make $500,000 payments to Seattle on May 1, July 1, Sept.
+1 and Nov.
+1.

+''He's a good on-base man and he's also a good RBI man.
+He had a good record hitting with men on base this year,'' Duquette said. ''He knows his way around the batter's box and knows his way around the American League.''